MRRP-lab/equipment-info/flies.md

 - It boils down to downloading the firmware release for the crazyflie and modifying it to your needs, then flashing it back to a drone using a crazyradio dongle.
 Can NOT be done over USB.
 Must be over radio.
 ### Setting up the build system
 - [Reference this page](https://github.com/bitcraze/crazyflie-firmware/blob/master/docs/building-and-flashing/build.md).
 The page "Getting Started With Development - Programming the CrazyFlie" has the wrong command.
 Your git pull command should include the --recursive option so it can also pull the dependencies for compiling to bare metal targets.
-- DO NOT FLASH MULTIPLE DRONES AT THE SAME TIME, the results are unpredictable.
-Keep in mind that the crazyradio PA often can reach across into the next room over.
+- DO NOT FLASH MULTIPLE DRONES AT THE SAME TIME IF NOT EXPLICITLY SPECIFYING THE CRAZYFLIE URI, THE RESULTS ARE UNPREDICTABLE.
+Instead, when you are ready to flash, you can connect to specific drones using

 # When Finished